-Without mincing words the disheartening and appalling spiritual and moral condition of the Church today is a clear reflection of her human leadership condition.
-Our spiritual bankruptcy and moral depravity is the offshoot of our leadership bankruptcy.
+Without mincing words, the church’s painful and appalling spiritual and moral condition today reflects her human leadership condition.
+Our spiritual bankruptcy and moral depravity are the offshoots of our leadership bankruptcy.

 The Scripture amply affirms this truth.